-Superior LP strives to generate stable cash distributions and achieve long-term value-based growth driven from its existing Canadian based businesses.
+Superior LP strives to generate stable cash flows and distributions and achieve long-term value-based growth driven from its existing Canadian based businesses.

-Superior LP through its businesses, is engaged in the distribution and retail marketing of propane, related products and services, and provides natural gas liquids wholesale marketing services; the production and sale of specialty chemicals and related technology; the distribution of specialty building products to the walls and ceilings construction industry; and the retail marketing of natural gas.
+Superior LP through its businesses, is engaged in the distribution and retail marketing of propane, related products and services, and provides natural gas liquids wholesale marketing services; the production and sale of specialty chemicals and related technology; construction products distribution; and the marketing of fixed-price energy services.

 Superior LP's corporate office acts as strategic capital manager for the overall portfolio of Superior's assets.
 As such, the corporate office is focused on strategy execution, capital allocation, risk management and succession planning.
-The corporate office is comprised of 10 employees including executive management, treasury, tax, financial reporting, business compliance and oversight, investor relations and corporate secretarial functions.
+The corporate office is comprised of 12 employees including executive management, treasury, tax, financial reporting, business development, business compliance and oversight, investor relations and corporate secretarial functions.